brettcj/brettcj.github.io/_pages/about.md

 ---
 ## Location
-Based in Melbourne, Australia - serving clients worldwide.
+Based in Melbourne, Australia - working with clients worldwide.